terencecistudent/rockband-project/README.md

 ## Technologies Used:

+* **JustInMind Prototyper:** I used this software to create a 2D model wireframe of the website I planned to create.
 * **Bootstrap 4:** Wireframe used to create a simple and effective website for users of all ages.
 * **Cloud 9:** Command Line Interface to execute code and store files on Git.
 * **HTML:** Language used to enhance layout and design of website.